 I saw death in Tauria’s eyes when she looked upon me.
 Jami saved my life, for she was there not as my whore, or even my navigator, but as my second-in-command.
 Tauria saw that I trusted Jami over all the men of my crew.

 7th of September

-Fortune graced me with a most lucky find in a small town west of the capital.
+Fortune graced me with a most lucky find in a small town east of the capital.
 Though, like many things, it came with baggage.